jessejenks/ts-combinator/README.md

 }
 ```

-Just a little bit harder to read, but ok fine.
+A little bit harder to read, but still ok.

 But we have introduces a small problem.
 Now we match strings like `"2021-03/26"`
 and `"2021/03-26"`!
 Maybe this is ok and maybe it isn't.
 How would we update our
-regular expression now?
+regular expression to make sure these are not accepted?

 ```ts
 const re = /^(\d{4})((-(\d{2})-(\d{2}))|(\/(\d{2})\/(\d{2})))/;